The Best Twin Mattresses Are as Comfortable as a Luxurious King

 Unsurprisingly, mattresses with a medium firmness will suit growing children best.
 Because children weigh much less than adults, soft mattresses will probably feel more comfortable to them.
 However, as they mature, a firmer one will provide more support and pressure relief if they ever experience growing pains.
 If you’re planning to use the same mattress as your child hurtles toward their teenage years, a medium-firm option will see you through.

 Q: Do I need to use a box spring with a twin mattress?

-No. As long as you have a foundation for your mattress, like a slatted bed frame or a platform bed, this will help prolong the longevity and integrity of your mattress.
+Not necessarily.
+As long as you have a solid foundation for your mattress, like a slatted frame or one of the best platform beds, this will help prolong the longevity and integrity of your mattress.

 The best twin mattresses are an upgrade you’ll want—they’re a resting destination that can last all the way from toddler to teen years, or held in safekeeping until you’re moving your child into their college dorm.
 In other words, don’t underestimate a twin mattress, which can be equally great in first apartments, guest rooms, or Airbnbs and other vacation destinations.